 - Business strategy and management

 - Structure and capital

 - Financial reporting and controls

 - Internal controls

 - Contracts

 - Board membership and other appointments

 - Remuneration

-- · Delegation of authority
+- Delegation of authority

 - Corporate governance

 - Policies and compliance

-Some members of the Company Board are also directors of the Groups major subsidiaries MetLife Europe, MetLife Europe Insurance, MetLife Greece and MetLife Poland, and there is appropriate interaction with the Boards of Directors of all entities within the Group, proactively requesting information and challenging the decisions in the matters that may affect the Group.
+There is appropriate interaction with the Boards of Directors of all entities within the Group, proactively requesting information and challenging the decisions in the matters that may affect the Group.
 The Board of Directors is responsible for the effectiveness of the risk management system of the Group.